researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 - Should not include spaces, dashes, or special characters other than underscores.
 - Should not include prefix or suffix for data type (e.g. "tbl" for table or "fc" for feature class).

 This standard requires that all compliant spatial and associated tabular data must be stored or delivered in a widespread and commonly used commercial format or open-source, cross-platform format.
-The standard is agnostic regarding data storage and manipulation software, but compliant data must be either implicitly stored in one of the file formats described below (or similar alternative), or be able to be readily and simply converted/exported to a compliant file format to facilitate interchange.
+The standard is agnostic regarding data storage and manipulation software, but compliant data must be either stored in one of the file formats described below (or similar alternative), or be able to be readily and simply converted/exported to a compliant file format to facilitate interchange.

 Generally, spatial data should be stored or delivered in one of the following formats: